BD2KGenomics/protect/MANUAL.md

 In reality, for the inexperienced user, these are the only values that need to be modified for a run.
-Experienced users can provide their own preferences below for better control over the results.
+Experienced users can provide their own references below for better control over the results.
 Look at the help for each tool for details.
 All ProTECT provided indexes were generated using [Gencode release 19 for hg19](http://www.gencodegenes.org/releases/19.html).
 Any and all paths can be substituted with S3 links.
 Descriptions for creating all files can be found in the file